-Warsaw, Poland – Polish Prime Minister Mateusz Morawiecki announced he would not attend a summit in Israel this week following comments made by Israeli Prime Minister Benjamin Netanyahu.
+Warsaw, Poland – Polish Prime Minister Mateusz Morawiecki announced he would not attend a summit in Israel this week following comments made by Israeli Prime Minister Benjamin Netanyahu regarding the Holocaust.

 Poland’s government spokeswoman Joanna Kopcinska announced that “Prime Minister Morawiecki told Prime Minister Netanyahu in a telephone call that Poland will be represented at the summit by Foreign Minister Jacek Czaputowicz”.